Aman-kulshreshtha/AndroidBasicSpeechToText/README.md

 ## How is this Useful ?

-This app shows how  speech recognition can be used in an android application. this idea can be used to implement applications that fill out Web forms which wouldd be very helpful especially for the disabled people.
+This app shows how  speech recognition can be used in an android application. this idea can be used to implement applications that fill out Web forms which would be very helpful especially for the disabled people.